hanwenzhang123/fullstack-note/03-note/README.md

 - The `new` operator to create an instance of the class based on the prototype.
 - `new` makes the this variable point to the newly created object.
 - it instantiates a class by allocating memory for a new object and returning a reference to that memory.

+#### getter and setter
+- data encapsulation, used to protect your data, particularly when creating classes.
+- The constructors are used to initialize the instance variable of a class or, create objects.
+- The setter/getter methods are used to assign/change and retrieve values of the instance variables of a class

 #### ES6 Class Syntax
 ```js